 Work on a variety of community service projects while staying at our beautiful Eco-Lodge Service Base in Fiji.
-From tutoring at a local school to working on small construction projects, you’ll have the ability to do a range of service work.
+From facilitating after-school enrichment programs to working on small construction projects, you’ll have the ability to do a range of service work.
 Get to know Fijian culture through our local staff who will teach you about the country’s history, perform a traditional dance, and show you how to cook delicious local food.
 Meet students from all over the world at the base as you spend your free time swimming in the pool and hanging out in the sun.

 No-Stress Travel Guarantee!